mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 > As Kuei Shan sat there, Te Shan held up his sitting mat and said, “Teacher!”

 At that time Kuei Shan sat there, sitting [zazen](glossary#zazen), and Te Shan held up his sitting mat.
 “Sitting mat” is what we call [zagu](glossary#zagu); this one.
 This is very traditional: wherever you may go, when you see the teachers, first you have to express your respect to your teacher.
 At that time, you unfold this zagu and bow, and then after that you can talk and discuss.
 (Transcriber’s Note: The zagu is folded into a strip when not in use, hence it could be held up.
-Perhaps Te Shan was moving as if to unfold it to perform bows?)
+Perhaps Te Shan was moving as if to unfold it to perform bows and then did not do so.)

 > Kuei Shan reached for his whisk ...